dd/Meringue/README.md

 	* [ ] Method and template tag for getting date range
 * template tags
 	* [ ] Template tag for generating the year for the copyright string (like Copyright © 2014-2023)
-* api
-	* [ ] exception handler for drf that returns an error code in addition to the error text
 * other
 	* [x] Upload handlers with renaming uploaded files (Need tests)
-	* [ ] Tests of all functionality

 ### Second stage

 Adding new functionality.
 Can change.

+* Tests of all functionality
 * Methods for encrypting and decrypting text content (To create various secrets, such as a link to change your password or activate your profile).
 * Functionality for obtaining absolute links to resources presented on the front, located on another domain (When working through api) (utils methods, template tags and filters).
 * [drf](https://www.django-rest-framework.org/) serializer serializer for automatic form generation on the front when working through rest api.
 (An npm package on [vuejs](https://vuejs.org/) will also be developed